Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: The CFL Hierarchy

+To make the following description simple, we further assume that (1) $M$ has only one accepting state, say, $q_{acc}$ and one rejecting state, say, $q_{rej}$ and (2) $M$ should enter a halting state after reading $\dollar$, and (3) when $M$ enters an accepting state just after reading $\dollar$ (and possibly making $\lambda$-moves).

-A major deviation from a standard proof of the case $k=1$ is the presence of a query tape and a process of querying a word and receiving its oracle answer.
-Now, let us consider a situation that $M$ produces a query word $y$ and receives its oracle answer $b$.
-Since we try to reverse the entire computation of $M$, conceptually, we need to design $M_R$ to (i) receive the oracle answer $b$ from an oracle and then (ii) produce the reversed word $y^R$ on the query tape.
-However, we cannot know the oracle answer before actually making a query.
-To avoid this pitfall, we force $M_R$ to guess $b$ and start producing $y^R$.
-After finishing $y^R$, we force $M_R$ to make an actual query.
-If its actual oracle answer equals $b$, then $M_R$ continues the simulation of $M$; otherwise, $M_R$ enters a rejecting state.
-To make this strategy work, we also need the reversed oracle $B^R$ in place of $B$.
-By the induction hypothesis, the set $B^R$ is in $\sigmacflt{k-1}$.
-By formalizing the above argument, $L^R$ can be shown to be recognized by $M_R$ relative to $B^R$. \end{proof}
+Here, let us consider a situation that $M$ produces a query word $y$ and receives its oracle answer $b$.
+Since we try to reverse the entire computation of $M$, conceptually, we need to design a reversing machine $M_R$ to produce the reversed word $y^R$ on the query tape.
+To make this strategy work, we also need the reversed oracle $B^R = \{y^R\mid y\in B\}$ in lieu of $B$.